-A former White House Fellow, Dr. Douglas served as Special Assistant to Secretary Louis Sullivan at the Department of Health and Human Services [DHHS].
+A former White House Fellow, Ms. Douglas served as Special Assistant to Secretary Louis Sullivan at the Department of Health and Human Services [DHHS].
 Part of that service was helping to launch the Healthy Start Program, aimed at decreasing the infant mortality rate in high-risk areas.
 She is currently on the Advisory Commission for Childhood Vaccines at DHHS, and the INOVA Home Health Professional Advisory Committee.

 Her primary research interest has been in the area of quality of life for cancer survivors.
 She has published results for Hispanic and African American populations.
 She is a text reviewer for community content and serves as a grant reviewer for community programs aimed at reducing adolescent pregnancy.
 Her contributions to general education include work with the Educational Testing Service (ETS) on the writing component of the Graduate Record Examination (GRE).

-Dr. Douglas received her BA and BSN from Case Western Reserve University in Cleveland, OH, and her MPH and Ph.D. from The Johns Hopkins School of Public Health.
+Ms. Douglas received her BA and BSN from Case Western Reserve University in Cleveland, OH, and her MPH and Ph.D. from The Johns Hopkins School of Public Health.
 She began her academic career at the University of Maryland and recently celebrated her 20th year at George Mason University.
 Dr. Douglas was tenured under Genuine Excellence in Teaching and has been awarded the University Teaching Excellence Award.
 She is Certified in Online Education, and Certified in Public Health [CPH].

 Kimberly Eby joined George Mason University in 1996 as the first tenure-track faculty member in New Century College (NCC), Mason’s undergraduate Integrative Studies program; she is also a faculty member in Women and Gender Studies and affiliate of the Department of Psychology.
-In 2002, Dr. Eby was awarded the George Mason University Teaching Excellence Award.
+In 2002, Ms. Eby was awarded the George Mason University Teaching Excellence Award.

 Her research and teaching interests are related to violence and gender and collaboration and community building in a variety of contexts, especially in interdisciplinary teaching and learning.
 She has co-edited an interdisciplinary reader on violence and gender and written about faculty roles in interdisciplinary collaborative work; collaborative learning; pedagogical strategies in teaching about controversial and sensitive issues; and responding to the needs of domestic violence survivors.

 Since joining the Office of Provost in 2007, her role has been to provide programming, consultation, and professional development support to Mason faculty members and graduate students, with an emphasis on teaching and learning.
-Dr. Eby collaborates with other campus leaders on institution-wide curricular and leadership initiatives, including Mason’s Students as Scholars initiative and the Leadership Legacy Program developed by MasonLEADS.
+Ms. Eby collaborates with other campus leaders on institution-wide curricular and leadership initiatives, including Mason’s Students as Scholars initiative and the Leadership Legacy Program developed by MasonLEADS.

-Dr. Eby was a consultant for the National Learning Communities Project and continues to present at national meetings and consult with individual institutions on topics such as leading institutional curricular change, developing interdisciplinary curricula, faculty collaboration, working with student and faculty diversity, and other issues.
+Ms. Eby was a consultant for the National Learning Communities Project and continues to present at national meetings and consult with individual institutions on topics such as leading institutional curricular change, developing interdisciplinary curricula, faculty collaboration, working with student and faculty diversity, and other issues.

 She earned her M.A. and Ph.D. in Community Psychology from Michigan State University and her undergraduate degree from Indiana University.

-Mark R. Ginsberg is the dean of the College of Education and Human Development at George Mason University.
-Dr. Ginsberg’s career spans more than a 30-year period as a professor, psychologist, and as a skilled administrator.
+Mark Ginsberg is the dean of the College of Education and Human Development at George Mason University.
+Mr. Ginsberg’s career spans more than a 30-year period as a professor, psychologist, and as a skilled administrator.
 He has published extensively in the areas of education, psychology, human development, and human services.
 In addition, he has lectured and presented at over 200 conferences, seminars, and other educational meetings and professional development events both within the United States and internationally.

-Dr. Ginsberg served as the executive director of the National Association for the Education of Young Children (NAEYC) from January 1999 until June 2010.
+Mr. Ginsberg served as the executive director of the National Association for the Education of Young Children (NAEYC) from January 1999 until June 2010.
 Prior to joining NAEYC, Dr. Ginsberg was chair of the Department of Counseling and Human Services in the Graduate Division of Education at The Johns Hopkins University and a member of the faculty of both the Department of Psychiatry and Behavioral Sciences and the Department of Medicine in the School of Medicine.
-Before joining Johns Hopkins, Dr. Ginsberg held the position of executive director of the American Association for Marriage and Family Therapy in Washington DC, from 1986-93.
+Before joining Johns Hopkins, Mr. Ginsberg held the position of executive director of the American Association for Marriage and Family Therapy in Washington DC, from 1986-93.
 From 1981-86 he was a senior member of the management staff of the American Psychological Association.

 He is the current past-president of the International Step by Step Association, a nongovernmental organization of 30 education-focused NGOs in Eastern Europe and Central Asia.
 He also is a past-president of the Society of Psychologists in Management, a fellow of both the American Psychological Association and the Maryland Psychological Association, and a clinical member of the American Association for Marriage and Family Therapy.

-Dr. Ginsberg completed his master’s degree in 1978 and his doctoral degree in 1981 at The Pennsylvania State University, after having been awarded a bachelor’s degree from the State University of New York at Cortland.
+Mr. Ginsberg completed his master’s degree in 1978 and his doctoral degree in 1981 at The Pennsylvania State University, after having been awarded a bachelor’s degree from the State University of New York at Cortland.
 He also completed a fellowship in clinical psychology at the Yale University School of Medicine.
 In 2006, he was awarded the honorary degree of Doctor of Humane Letters by the State University of New York.